Richard A. Falk: Ayatollah Khomeini in 1979

-By the end of 1979, Khomeini had become Supreme Leader of Iran and begun removing moderates from his circles, arresting and even killing political opponents and supporting students who took over the U.S. embassy in Tehran, holding American hostages for 444 days.
+By the end of 1979, Khomeini had become Supreme Leader of Iran and had begun removing moderates from his circles, arresting and even killing political opponents and supporting students who took over the U.S. embassy in Tehran, holding American hostages for 444 days.
 Falk was criticized for having supported Khomeini.

 Around 1982, Falk called the Iranian government "the most terroristic since Hitler."
 In 2017, Falk told the Iranian Tasnim News Agency, "I believe one of the lasting legacies of Imam Khomeini was to give authoritative priority to the Palestinian struggle."

 9/11 and the Bush administration

 In 2004, Falk signed a statement released by the organization 9/11 Truth, which called for a new investigation into the September 11 attacks.
 Falk confirmed his support for the statement in 2009.

 Falk contributed the preface to David Ray Griffin's book The New Pearl Harbor: Disturbing Questions About the Bush Administration and 9/11 (2004) which maintains that the George W. Bush administration was complicit in the September 11 attacks.
 Griffin believes that the Twin Towers were brought down by a controlled explosion.
 In the preface to The New Pearl Harbor, Falk wrote: "There have been questions raised here and there and allegations of official complicity made almost from the day of the attacks."
 Until Griffin's book, "no one had put the pieces together in a single coherent account."
 David Aaronovitch of the London Times commented in April 2008, "There isn't a single point of alleged fact upon which Griffin's barking theory hasn't itself been demolished.
 And there isn't a single volume of Griffin that doesn't carry Falk's endorsement."

 In November 2008, in an article in The Journal, a student publication in Edinburgh, Scotland, Falk commented: "It is not paranoid under such circumstances to assume that the established elites of the American governmental structure have something to hide and much to explain ....
 The persisting inability to resolve this fundamental controversy about 9/11 subtly taints the legitimacy of the American government.
 It can only be removed by a willingness, however belated, to reconstruct the truth of that day, and to reveal the story behind its prolonged suppression."